fingerprintjs/fingerprintjs-pro-react-native/README.md

 ```

 For Android platform it's possible to configure the location retrieval timeout by setting the `locationTimeoutMillisAndroid` option to a desired value.
 By default, it's set to 5 seconds.
+The SDK will delay identification up to the specified timeout to collect the device location.
+If it cannot collect the location information within the specified time, identification continues without location information.

 ```javascript
 return (